ryanhs/encyclopedia/README.md

 ###### need a lot to be improved
-in this early development i just focus on main idea, separated big object.. i think there is a lot to be improved like:
+in this early development i just focus on main idea, separated big object.. i think there is a lot to be improved. you are very welcome to contribute :-)

-- walk escape (like return false then walk stop)
-- has(k) // i think its just (typeof get(k) != 'undefined')
-- etc..